Also be sure to include a front cover

 a rousing game of Name That Olympic Tune! (see Olympic Party Music,

 above).
-For other fun group games, try a 2019 Winter Olympics trivia quiz, or arrange a scavenger
+For other fun group games, try a 2020 Summer Olympics trivia quiz, or arrange a scavenger

 hunt to find Olympic Gold - such as chocolate candy wrapped